7 months by cncdivi

-Optimizing the Depth or Width to keep Tool Deflection under control is super easy.
-Just click the title of the one you want G-Wizard’s Cut Optimizer to optimize and it’s done:
+Optimizing the Depth of Cut or Stepover to keep Tool Deflection under control is super easy.
+Just click the title of the one you want to optimize and it’s done:

 Just click the label of the variable to optimize (Depth or Width) and it’s done!

-How Much Deflection Should You Allow When Optimizing Cut Depth and Width?
+How Much Deflection Should You Allow When Optimizing Depth of Cut and Width?